noahlandis/WizardSupplyCo/docs/DesignDoc.md

 ​
 This section describes the features of the application.
 ​
-> _In this section you do not need to be exhaustive and list every
-> story.
-Focus on top-level features from the Vision document and
-> maybe Epics and critical Stories._
-​
 1)There should be simple authentication system for both the admin and the users.
 2)Users should be able to create and account and login/logout from the website.
 3)Users should be able to see a list of products in the webiste and also be able to search for the products they need.